 It was once thought that eczema was a primary immune system disorder, where an overactive immune system, led by a type of white blood cell called T-Cells, responded to environmental factors by initiating an inflammatory response.
 This idea made sense because not only would inflammation produce the red, irritated skin characteristic of eczema, but this dysfunctional immune response also provided an explanation for the observed incidence of atopic dermatitis in conjunction with asthma, hay fever, and other allergies.
 However, the most up-to-date research does not support this explanation.

-Now if you have your thinking hats on (and we’re sure you do), you are asking “If eczema is no longer considered a primary immune disorder, why is the standard of treatment aimed at stopping inflammation and controlling the immune response?”
+Now you may be asking “If eczema is no longer considered a primary immune disorder, why is the standard of treatment aimed at stopping inflammation and controlling the immune response?”
 The answer is that the symptoms of eczema are indeed caused by an immune response, but it is a response from environmental triggers entering the body through “leaky” skin as opposed to an immune system run wild and attacking itself.

 Eczema is also often seen in conjunction with a multitude of autoimmune diseases.
 For example, eczema occurs about three times more frequently in celiac disease patients and about two times more frequently in relatives of celiac patients, potentially indicating a genetic link between the two conditions.
 For this reason, gluten sensitivity is suspected as a possible root cause for eczema, but that is still unconfirmed.
 Anecdotally, many people find that their eczema goes away when they adopt a gluten-free diet.
 Other people find elimination of additional foods, such as eggs, are required to see improvement.
 There also appears to be a strong link between eczema and immune hypersensitivity 3.
 For example, more than 50% of children with atopic dermatitis go on to develop asthma and allergies.
 This may be related to the association with increased intestinal permeability or may reflect an as yet unknown common causal mechanism (such as a gene mutation or environmental factors).